Cordovas-cmd/3D-World-Loading-Models/README.md

 ## How it Works
 Use the w a s d keys to move around the zombie for now while the background figures are dancing.
 More work to come.
+Would like to import other characters as well as a 3D generated background possibly some sort of fantasy or medieval theme.
+Maybe diff Biomes.

 ## Built With